alessio-b/quant/README.md

 As many think Quantum Computers are just faster Computers.
 This is **not** the Case, Quantum Computers or *Quantum Turing Machines* work differently from Normal Computers or *Turing Machines*.
+Thats why they're not faster, they're more efficent.

 [Turing Machines](https://youtu.be/gJQTFhkhwPA) are Conceptual Models of the physical Computers.
 Unlike the *Turing Machines*, *Quantum Turing Machines* have qubits, which can't only be in the state of 0 or 1.
 Instead Qubits could be in the Superposition, which allows them to represent a one or a zero at the same time.
-But in the End, everything that a Quantum Computer can calculate can be calculated by a Normal one (given enough time).
+But in the End, everything that a Quantum Computer can calculate can be calculated by a Normal Computer (given enough time).

 ### Computing Methods for Quantum Computers
 To create a program for a Quantum Computer there are multiple Models available.
 They differ in how they compute, but the outcome is always equal.
-* Quantum Turing m!achines
+* Quantum Turing machines
 * Quantum circuits
 * Measurement based quantum computing (MBQC)
 * Adiabatic quantum computing